wald-tq/ui-router.github.io/_tutorial_ng1/hellogalaxy.md

 ---
 {% include toc icon="columns" title="Hello Galaxy!" %}

-In the ["Hello Solar System" app](/tutorial/ng1/hellosolarsystem), we created a list/detail interface, showing a list of `people` and allowing the user to drill down to a single `person`'s details to be viewed.
+In the ["Hello Solar System!"](/tutorial/ng1/hellosolarsystem) app, we created a list/detail interface.
+We showed a list of `people` and allowed the user to drill down to view a single `person`'s details.
-However, we implemented both `people` and `person` states as siblings (peers to each other).
+We implemented both the `people` and `person` states as siblings (peers to each other).
+When `people` was active, `person` could not be active, and vice versa.

-In this section, we will create a parent-child state relationship by nesting the `person` state under `people`.
+In this section, we will create a parent-child state relationship by nesting the `person` state _inside_ the `people` state.
 We will also nest their views, showing `person` details inside the `people` component.

 ## Live demo